joshrotenberg/all-the-while/README.md

    ))
 ```

-This can be faked, for example, with overtone.at-at
+This can be faked, for example, with [overtone.at-at](https://github.com/overtone/at-at)

 ```clojure

 (every 10 (fn [] ;; everything but the while containter above
 ```

+but I don't think that's right.
+While I tried it out, and noted that
-but this is wrong.
-I suppose you could make that 10 a 1, but my fear is that
+the queue never seemed to grow, it still felt wrong.
+I suppose you
+could make that 10 a 1, but my fear is that some condition makes the
-some condition makes the internal queue fill up and all hell breaks loose.
+internal queue fill up and all hell breaks loose.

 So I wrote this.
 It's probably broken in its own special ways.